Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

             :width: 50%
             :alt: screen showing current delegation with options to stop or update

     #.
-If you want to delegate to a specific pool tap **Baker pool** and enter the Baker ID of the pool owner you want to switch the delegation to.
+If you want to delegate to a specific pool tap **Staking pool** and enter the validator ID of the pool owner you want to switch the delegation to.
 If you want to delegate to passive delegation, tap **Passive delegation**.
 Tap **Continue**.

         .. image:: ../images/mobile-wallet/update-delegation-target-mw.jpg
             :width: 50%